bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="2.0in" height="1.6666666666666667in"} -->

-You wanted to render the JavaScript variable called value from your component, not the word "value".
+<p>You wanted to render the JavaScript variable called value from your
+component, not the word "value".
 To "escape into JavaScript" from JSX, you need curly braces.
-Add curly braces around value in JSX like so:
+Add curly braces around value in JSX like so:</p>

 ```
 function Square({ value }) {